Our Terms, Payment & Refund Policy, Models' Bill of Rights, and Studio Safety Guidelines

 7A.
 All phones should be on silent during Classes and Programs.

 7B.
 Any calls must be taken outside and are not permitted to interrupt Class or Program time.

 7C.
 If phones become too much of a distraction during Classes or Programs, H&R Studio will request that Students turn off their cellular devices.

 7D.
-Respecting H&R Studio Models’ privacy, there will be no photography or filming of Models in any capacity, as mentioned in Models’ Bill of Rights III-1.
+Respecting H&R Studio Models’ privacy, there will be no photography or filming of Models without Models’ explicitly-granted permission, as mentioned in Models’ Bill of Rights III-1.

 8. H&R Studio can take photos and document Classes and Programs for publicity, BUT only with the consent of participating Students.

 9. Unless it is a service animal on a leash (not permitted to roam freely), NO PETS ALLOWED AT H&R STUDIO.
 This is due to safety concerns.

 10. As H&R Studio does not possess a liquor license in accordance with county, state, and federal laws, NO CONSUMPTION OF ALCOHOL is permitted at the Studio due to liability.